calebfederman/mlb_payroll_analysis/README.md

-# MLB Payroll Distribution Analysis
+# MLB Payroll Analysis

 Author: Caleb Federman<br>
-Latest Revision: 19-Jul-2023
+Latest Revision: 11-Oct-2023

 ## Table of Contents
 - [About](#about)